-Marsh Fire in Clayton 60 percent contained, 247 acres burned
+Marsh Fire in Clayton scorches 247 acres, 75 percent contained

 RELATED: Safety tips to remember when returning home after wildfire

 Immediate evacuations have been ordered for Marsh Creek Road near Morgan Territory Road.

 Sheriff's officials said to leave by way of Morgan Territory Road toward Clayton or Deer Valley Road toward Brentwood.
 Mandatory evacuations are also in effect for and Morgan Territory Road and Leon Drive.

 RELATED: Sitting ducks?
 How to shield your home from oncoming wildfires